Laksegade 26: Tofte and the new building

+Kater history

 Architect Theophilus Hansen (1813–1891) was born in the building.
 His elder brother, Christian Hansen, who also became an architect, was then ten years old.
 Their parents were Rasmus Hansen (Braathen) from Norway (1774–1824) and Sophie Elisabeth Jensen, couriers for Kjøbenhavns Brandforsikring (Copenhagen Fire Insurance).

-With the introduction of house numbering by street in Copenhagen in 1859 (as opposed to the cadastral numbers by quarter), No. 194 became Laksegade 26 and Nikolajgade 24.
+With the introduction of house numbering by street in Copenhagen in 1859 as a supplement to the cadastral numbers by quarter, No. 194 became Laksegade 26 and Nikolajgade 24.

 Architecture

 The building is constructed in brick on a granite foundation with four storeys over a walk-out-basement.
 It is plastered and painted white.
 The facade towards Laksegade is seven bays long and the one towards Nikolajgade is six bays long.
 The chamfered corner bay was dictated for all corner buildings by Jørgen Henrich Rawert's and Peter Meyn's guidelines for the rebuilding of the city after the fire so that the fire department's long ladder companies could navigate the streets more easily.
 The facade is finished by a cornice band above the ground floor and a cornice under the roof.
 The corner window on the first floor is topped by a curved pediment supported by corbels.
 The slightly inset main entrance, in Laksegade, third bay from the right, is raised four steps from street level and is topped by a transom window.
 A basement entrance in the second bay from the left towards Laksegade is topped by a hood mould consisting of a sandstone plate supported by corbels.
 A second basement entrance is located in the chamfered corner bay.
 The pitched roof is clad in red tiles.
 It features two dormer windows towards Laksegade and three towards Nikolajgade.

-A plaque above the basement entrance in Laksegade commemorates that Theophil Hansen was born in the building.
+A plaque above the basement entrance in Laksegade commemorates Theophil Hansen, an architect that was born in the building.
 It was installed in 1963 at the initiative of Danske Arkitekters Landsforbund.